UNLEASH Global

 Learn More

 Today, 40% of the world’s population faces water scarcity with ~$260 billion in economic opportunities lost annually due to lack of clean water access, climate change, increased pollution, and industrialization.
-Time spent gathering and seeking safe water sources is accounting for billions of lost economic opportunities annually.
-Disproportionally affecting children and women as they experience increased health challenges which impact mortality rates and ability to pursue education.
+Time spent gathering and seeking safe water sources is accounting for billions of lost economic opportunities annually, and it is disproportionally affecting children and women as they experience increased health challenges which impact mortality rates and ability to pursue education.

 Teams working on SDG 6 developed solutions for current water and sanitation challenges by focusing on new initiatives to protect clean water sources, or to better manage our water use, for example.